 Millinery Monday: The Smell of Old Lace

-I never intended to have a "Millinery Monday" theme, but that is just the way things have worked out the past couple weeks.
-I just had to show off my latest acquisition:
+the way things have worked out the past couple weeks.
+I just had to

 It's an original bonnet veil!
 Bonnet veils were the 19th century version of sunglasses, cutting down on glare and providing a bit of shading for the eyes while also keeping a physical barrier between a lady and strangers while she was abroad.
 This one is a spotted silk netting ground with an edging of chantilly lace.
 It measures about 30 inches wide at the top edge, and 16 inches long at its apex.
 I don't know if you have ever handled antique silk lace - it has a stiff hand and is as light as a spiderweb.
 It also has a lovely smell, like talc powder, usually because it was saved in some little old lady's closet or bureau, and it exudes grace from another time.